Anthropocene Working Group: History

 In 2009, the Subcommission on Quaternary Stratigraphy established an Anthropocene Working Group to "examine the status, hierarchical level and definition of the Anthropocene as a potential new formal division of the Geological Time Scale."
 Some authors have labelled this moment as 'stratigraphic turn' or 'geological turn', in that the establishment of the AWG acknowledged the Anthropocene as an object of geological interest in the scientific community.
 The AWG has been actively publishing ever since then.

 The first in-person meeting of the AWG took place in October 2014 at Haus der Kulturen der Welt, Berlin (HKW), with several other work meetings at HKW to follow in subsequent years.
 The AWG became a close collaborator of the HKW's and Max Planck Institute for the History of Science's decade long Anthropocene Project.
 Within the framework of that project, HKW was able to acquired in 2018 about 850 000 Euros financial support for a systematic assessment of potential candidates for the Anthropocene's Global boundary Stratotype Section and Point (GSSP) by the AWG through means of a special appropriation from the German Bundestag.
 While large parts of the funding sum were dedicated to GSSP research, the AWG was obliged to contribute to HKW's Evidence & Experiment program to publicly share and discuss their research findings.

 In 2020, Colin Waters, previously secretary of the AWG, became the new chair, replacing the paleobiologist Jan Zalasiewicz who had previously been chair of the AWG from 2009 to 2020, while Simon Turner became the new secretary of the group.
 In 2024, Jan Zalasiewicz replaced Colin Waters again as chair of the AWG, while Simon Turner remained in his role as secretary of the working group.

+In 2023, the AWG submitted a proposal to define the Anthropocene epoch on the International Chronostratigraphic Chart, starting from 1952 CE based on the high levels of Plutonium as a marker.

+In 2024, academics from the International Commission on Stratigraphy (ICS) voted on a proporsal to formally define the Anthropocene as a new epoch.
+The proposal was rejected by a 12 to 4 vote in March.